sergeypavlyk/test-spsoft/README.md

 - custom, reusable dropdown select component is available in the src/components/ui directory.

-These implementations demonstrate modular and reusable design patterns for common functionalities in React applications.

 ## Getting Started

 First, run the development server: